 But a year or two ago I found out visiting The Baths didn’t require me to empty my life savings, which at that point would have amounted to about 10 euros.
 There were some you had to pay for, but there were also Free Ones.

-I have envy of people who Know How Things Work when I am clueless.
+I envy people who Know How Things Work when I am clueless.

 It took me a good year or so to figure out there were Other Baths.
 You had to pay for those but it was in the middle of the woods, a friend told me.
 It looked ridiculously luxurious but the price certainly didn’t reflect it, for 5 euros I could spa myself silly for an hour and a half.

-On my drive home in the car it felt as if I had been on a 2 week Holiday.
+On my drive home, it felt as if I had been on a 2 week Holiday.
 I was on a complete Spa High, and I’ve never recovered from it.

 I’m no longer just an Adopted Galician villager.
 I’m also a Spa Regular.